juanelviztoo/Foundation-on-Artificial-Intelligence/README.md

 | Rp 5,000      | -           |
 | Rp 2,000      | -           |

-*To make it easier, we assume that all Rp.
-1000 denominations are coins.
+_*To make it easier, we assume that all Rp.
+1000 denominations are coins._

 There are circumstances where the bank must liquidate all customer savings in the form of money, if the customer requests it.
 Also imagine this is happening right now in front of you, so help the bank to calculate how many denominations of the money are needed.

+So, in essence, participants are instructed to create a python program which can accept an input (integer) from the user in the form of rupiah money and will generate output in the form of how many paper money and coins can be taken and the rest that cannot be exchanged.

 Here is the rule:
 1. Banks must prioritize the largest denominations first to be issued.